What Are Emerging Markets?

 But, while emerging markets help fuel global growth, some of those with higher growth opportunities also come with turbulent political situations.

 As an investor, the political climate of emerging market investments can pose serious risks.
 Although there is potential for higher returns, especially in EMEs that are in a growth phase, investors need to consider the potential downside.
-For example, Thailand, Russia, and South Korea are emerging economies with high growth potential, but there is also a lot of political unrest in these regions.
+For example, Thailand and South Korea are emerging economies with high growth potential, but there is also a lot of political unrest in these regions.

 Pros and Cons of Investing in Emerging Markets